Odevio/Odevio-CLI/Readme.rst

 **Our mission is to reduce the time it takes to setup, build and release Flutter apps on iOS to the bare minimum.**

-The Appollo initiative finds its source in the frustration many developers face to build and release Flutter mobile applications to iOS.
-A few of us got together to solve this issue once and for all and relieve future Flutter developers of this intense pain.

 The tool allows developers working alone or in teams and on multiple OS (Linux, Windows, MacOS) to build and publish their apps easily to the app store.